Family-friendly Disney to bring edgier Fox fare to streaming video

-LOS ANGELES (Reuters) - Walt Disney Co is poised to add foul-mouthed superhero Deadpool and gory TV series “American Horror Story” to its portfolio, a novel move for the king of family-friendly entertainment into the adult-oriented programming consumers are devouring on streaming video.
+LOS ANGELES (Reuters) - Walt Disney Co (DIS.N) is poised to add foul-mouthed superhero Deadpool and gory TV series “American Horror Story” to its portfolio, a novel move for the king of family-friendly entertainment into the adult-oriented programming consumers are devouring on streaming video.

-Disney’s deal to buy most of the film and TV businesses of Twenty-First Century Fox Inc will aid the efforts of Disney Chief Executive Bob Iger to transform the company from a traditional media operation dependent on pay TV distributors to one that streams shows and movies directly to consumers online.
+Disney’s deal to buy most of the film and TV businesses of Twenty-First Century Fox Inc (FOXA.O) will aid the efforts of Disney Chief Executive Bob Iger to transform the company from a traditional media operation dependent on pay TV distributors to one that streams shows and movies directly to consumers online.

 With the Fox deal, “they have content for everyone,” Tigress Financial Partners analyst Ivan Feinseth said.
 “They have family-friendly content, but that does not need to be the only thing they do, because there is a broader audience looking for a broad type of content.”

-In acquiring the Fox assets, Disney will also gain majority control of Hulu, a live TV and on-demand video provider that competes with Netflix Inc, the dominant streaming service.
+In acquiring the Fox assets, Disney will also gain majority control of Hulu, a live TV and on-demand video provider that competes with Netflix Inc (NFLX.O), the dominant streaming service.

 Disney plans to make Hulu the home for programming aimed at adults such as FX series, keeping it separate from a Disney-branded streaming service for families planned for 2019, Iger told reporters on a conference call.